 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 1.2 A complaint must be defined as: 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the landlord, its own staff, or those acting on its behalf, affecting a resident or group of residents.'
-Yes EFDC Customer Complaint Policy EFDC Customer Complaint Policy clearly defines a complaint as per the Handling Code definition.
+Yes EFDC Customer Complaint Policy Available via EFDC website EFDC Customer Complaint Policy clearly defines a complaint as per the Handling Code definition.
 This is mentioned at the beginning of the Policy Document.
 1.3 A resident does not have to use the word 'complaint' for it to be treated as such.
 Whenever a resident expresses dissatisfaction landlords must give them the choice to make complaint.
 A complaint that is submitted via a third party or representative must be handled in line with the landlord's complaints policy.
-Yes EFDC Customer Complaint Policy Section 2 of EFDC Complaint Policy ("The Policy") states the issues the complaints policy can address (not just when the word "complaint" is used).
+Yes EFDC Customer Complaint Policy Section 2 of EFDC's Complaint Policy ("The Policy") states the issues the complaints policy can address (not just when the word "complaint" is used).
+Section 4 Section states that if a complaint is being registered by a third party, we require consent to discuss this matter with the named individual or organisation.
 1.4 Landlords must recognise the difference between a service request and a complaint.
 This must be set out in their complaints policy.
 A service request is a request from a resident to the landlord requiring action to be taken to put something right.
 Service requests are not complaints, but must be recorded, monitored and reviewed regularly.
 Yes EFDC Customer Complaint Policy Section 1 of The Policy outlines issues the complaints process cannot address which includes the initial report of problem or a request for service.
 1.5 A complaint must be raised when the resident expresses dissatisfaction with the response to their service request, even if the handling of the service request remains ongoing.
 Landlords must not stop their efforts to address the service request if the resident complains.
 Yes EFDC Customer Complaint Policy 1.1 Section 1 of The Policy states, "If you have previously reported a problem but feel that the appropriate action has not been taken, then you can raise this as a complaint."
 This complaint goes on to follow the formal complaint process with the Complaints Team ensuring the initial service request is addressed and also forms part of the written outcome response.
 1.6 An expression of dissatisfaction with services made through a survey is not defined as a complaint, though wherever possible, the person completing the survey should be made aware of how they can pursue a complaint if they wish to.
 Where landlords ask for wider feedback about their services, they also must provide details of how residents can complain.
 Yes EFDC Customer Complaint Policy Survey responses and other general comments received that meet the criteria of a formal complaint are passed on to the Complaints Team.
 Section 4 of The Policy states that complaints can be submitted via various routes.